DanielAtkins93/Election_Analysis/README.md

 ## Election-Audit Summary

-In summary, our analysis came to two practical uses for this script.
+In summary, our analysis came to two practical uses for this script:

   1).
 The script can be modified to replace "county" with "state" or "city", depending on what level of analysis the user is looking for.

   2).
 Upon making either of these modifications, the data could be used on a look-forward basis to generate greater voter insight for state and federal elections.
 Candidates could use this script to target certain areas for campaigning in an attempt to gain potential swing-votes.
 A further step would be an analysis of these voters and whether or not they are likely to change their vote for a candidate.